Shaadalam9/gans-continents/README.md

    - Place your video files in the appropriate directory.
    - Update the annotations list in dataset.py with the metadata for your video files (video names, location labels, vehicle counts, etc.).

-3. **Training:**
+## Training
 The training process involves:

-   - **Loading Data:** The DataLoader loads video frames, labels, and counts.
+1. **Loading Data:** The DataLoader loads video frames, labels, and counts.
-   - **Initializing Models:** The Generator and Discriminator models are initialized.
+2. **Initializing Models:** The Generator and Discriminator models are initialized.
-   - **Training Loop:**
+3. **Training Loop:**
    - The generator creates video frames from noise and conditioning labels.
    - The discriminator evaluates real and generated frames.
    - Loss is computed, and the models are updated using backpropagation.

-4. **Contributing:**
+## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request if you have any suggestions or improvements.

-5. **License:**
+## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.